RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 #### Object2Vec

+1. Neural Network
-1. Embedding layer, works on entire documents
+2. Embedding layer, works on entire documents
-2. Low dimensional representation of higher dimensional data
+3. Low dimensional representation of higher dimensional data
-3. It is basically word2vec, but generalized to handle things other than words
+4. It is basically word2vec, but generalized to handle things other than words
-4. It is unsupervised
+5. It is unsupervised
-5. Applications -
+6. Applications -
    1. recommendation system,
    2. visualize clusters
    3. compute nearest neighbours of objects
    4. genre prediction
-6. inputs -
+7. inputs -
    1. data must be tokenized into integers
-   2. training data consists of pairs of tokens and/or sequence of tokens
+   2. **training data consists of pairs of tokens and/or sequence of tokens**
       1. sentence pair
       2. product pair
       3. customer pair
       4. label and sequence pair
       5. user and item pair
-7. how to use -
+8. how to use -
    1. process data into json lines and shuffle it
    2. train with 2 input channels, 2 encoders and 1 comparator
    3. encoder can be -
       1. average pooled embedding
       2. cnn
       3. bidirectional lstm
-   4. comparator is follwed by a feed forward network
+   4. comparator is followed by a feed forward network
-8. important hyperparams
+9. important hyperparams
    1. usual deep learnign stuff - epoch, dropout, learning rate, batch_size, activation_function, epoch, optimizer, etc
    2. enc1_network, enc2_network - for this choose hcnn, bilstm, pooled_embedding
-9. instance -
+10. instance -
     1. can only train on single machine
     2. cpu or gpu (multiple)
     3. can use ml.p5, ml.m5
     4. for inference use ml.p2.2xlarge - use INFERENCE_PREFERRED_MODE env variable for optimizing encoder embeddings rather than classification or regression

 #### Object Detection

 1. Identify all obejcts in image with bounding boxes
+2. supervised
-2. detects and classifies object with single deep neural network
+3. detects and classifies object with single deep neural network
-3. classes are accompanied by confidence scores ie prediction score
+4. classes are accompanied by confidence scores ie prediction score
-4. can train from scratch or use pretrained model like ImageNet
+5. can train from scratch or use pretrained model like ImageNet
-5. Extending ImageNet model is also possible
+6. Extending ImageNet model is also possible
-6. Input -
+7. Input -
    1. recordIO or image format (jpg/png/jpeg)
-   2. with image format, also provide a json file for annotation data for each image - meaning details about what objects are in the image and w\here exactly, it's size, name, etc
+   2. with image format, also provide a json file for annotation data for each image - meaning details about what objects are in the image and where exactly, it's size, name, etc
-7. how it is used -
+8. how it is used -
    1. uses a CNN with Single Shot multibox Detector algorithm
       1. the base cnn can be VSG-16 or resnet-50 (cnn topologies that are already validated by the world)
    2. takes an image as input and outputs all the objects detectd with bounding box and respective scores
    3. transfer learning mode ie incremental training ie using pretrained model as base, and then extending the model or retraining over it
-   4. uses flip, rescale, jitter the training images to avoid overfitting
+   4. uses flip, rescale, jitter on the training images to avoid overfitting
-8. important hyperparams -
+9. important hyperparams -
    1. mini_batch_size
    2. learning_rate
    3. optimizer (adam, sgd, adadelta, rmsprop)
-9. instance -
+10. instance -
     1. gpu for training - ml.p2 and ml.p3
-   2. cpur or gpu for inference - c5, m5, p2, p3 all ok
+    2. cpu or gpu for inference - c5, m5, p2, p3 all ok

 #### Image Classification